kekse1/smartwatch/README.md

 <a href="https://www.facer.io/collection/cake-collection-8e8db4066b" target="_blank">
     <img src="images/biscuits.jpg" alt="Biscuits" /></a>

-I made them 'from scratch', as usual.
-Some are better, some are merely tryouts.. here they are, with the original, animated `.webp` images (plus some transparency).
+I made them all 'from scratch', as usual.
+Some are better, some are merely tryouts.. and here they are, with the original, animated `.webp` images (plus some transparency).

+The **Inspector** is available for any of these.. there you'll see their 'source codes'! **;)~**

 * [**`Cake View v2`**](#cake-view-v2)
 * [**`Cake Rotate v2`**](#cake-rotate-v2)